 US Nat'l Whitewater Center in Charlotte, NC rafting, kayaking, paddleboarding, climbing, mtn biking, zip lining & high ropes skills.
 We had a blast!

 (click to see 191 pics of our trip)

 Our Troop Returns from Summer Camp at Camp Tuscarora

+Nine scouts and 4 leaders attended Camp Tuscarora this past June.
 The camp is an 1100 acre camping facility located near Four Oaks, NS and features a BMX track, skateboard park and updated waterfront and much more.
-Everyone should have their physicals and merit badge schedules in plance.
+Scouts enjoyed everything from the waterslide into the lakefront to skits and merit badge classes of all types.

 Our Final Troop Meeting of the Spring Season and Court of Honor

 Rank advancement, Spence Somberg's Eagle Ceremony

 & Mrs. Irwin's 19 Years of Service Award were presented.

 Our troop met for our final season meeting and celebrated many milestones and welcomed many friends and family.
 After pizza we began our tribute, followed by cake.
 Thanks to everyone that participated and celebrated these achievements!

 (click here for pics)